danilosierrac/contenthackday/README.md

 Every person who actively works on a project owns that project themselves.
 Your code stays yours.

-*Bringing your own hardware is welcomed too!*
+*Bringing your own hardware is welcome too!*

 ## Credits + Extra info